Yeah, I'm going to go ahead and grab grab grab some by 21.

 They do regulate it.

-Um can you can you bet that this government disease that Will is talking about is not covered by Obamacare?
+Can you bet that this government disease that Will is talking about is not covered by Obamacare?

 The government disease.

-And we've got to take a brief time out.
+It's consuming us all, and we've got to take a brief time out.

-We'll come back, try to squeeze in some more calls and we get back.
+We'll come back, try to squeeze in some more calls, and we get back.

-What he doesn't realize is he got his colonoscopy because we don't have Obamacare yet.
+This poor guy that called us his colonoscopy, what he doesn't realize is he got his colonoscopy because we don't have Obamacare yet.

 After we get Obamacare, guess who decides who gets their colonoscopy?

-Kathleen Sabilius.
+Kathleen Sebelius.

-As the secretary shall determine.
+As the Secretary shall determine.

-You may or may not get your colonoscopy or any other treatment once Obamacare has uh kicked in.
+Depending on your age and the government's assumptions about your future value, you may or may not get your colonoscopy or any other treatment once Obamacare has kicked in.

 Would we all agree that Canada has their own version of Obamacare?